-Animal wellbeing considerations Perceived stressors Management strategy Ingestion of rotting bait era traps are sometimes baited to attract species.
-There is a potential for bait t (dependant on type of bait), and potentially harmful bacteria will replicate. will be accelerated on hot days and prolonged exposure to the sun.
-Where ible, a shaded location should be selected for placement of bait.
-Bait that has otential to rot should be renewed daily if possible, with the old bait removed, the area cleaned.
-Some species are more resistant than others to the risks of g bait, but animals will choose to eat bait at the stage of rot that they are ble of consuming.
-Frequently, animals do not actually have access to the bait, t is used as a lure rather than being able to be consumed.
-Disruption of trophic relations Providing food to wild animals (via bait) can disrupt local trophic relationships if conducted over a prolonged period and if animals have access to the bait.
+Animal wellbeing considerations Perceived stressors Management strategy Ingestion of rotting bait Camera traps are sometimes baited to attract species.
+There is a potential for bait to rot (dependant on type of bait), and potentially harmful bacteria will replicate.
+This will be accelerated on hot days and prolonged exposure to the sun.
+Where possible, a shaded location should be selected for placement of bait.
+Bait that has the potential to rot should be renewed daily if possible, with the old bait removed, and the area cleaned.
+Some species are more resistant than others to the risks of rotting bait, but animals will choose to eat bati at the stage of rot that they are capable of consuming.
+Disruption of trophic relations Providing food to wild animals (via bait) can disrupt local trophic relationships if conducted over a prolonged period.
 This can have unknown consequences which could potentially damage the ecosystem.
 Awareness of camera traps Some animals detect camera traps, and make efforts to avoid them which may disrupt behaviours and home ranges if conducted over a prolonged period.